 Cash And Cards

-The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5,36 R$ (April 2021).
+The currency in Brazil is the Real (plural Reais) and the rate is 1 US$ = 5,14 R$ as of November 2022.
 For further conversion check this page.

 Although there are notably many ATMs all over the place, not all of them work with international credit cards.
 But don’t panic, there are so many different banks – sooner or later, you’ll figure out which one works with your card.